Lose Weight, Get In Shape, And Build Your Bones With These 7 Scrumptious Foods

 Fiber, as mentioned earlier, adds bulk to foods without adding calories, and sweet potatoes are full of fiber: one sweet potato has 4 grams.
 Sweet potatoes also have a high water content, which contributes to feelings of satiety.

 As a relatively high-carb food, sweet potatoes have unfortunately been shunned by those who are trying to reduce carbohydrate intake.
-But there is a difference between healthful carbs and unhealthful ones, as I explain in this post: 8 Scientifically-Based Reasons Why You Shouldn’t Be Afraid Of Healthy Carbs.
+But there is a difference between healthful carbs and unhealthful ones, as I explain in this article: 8 Scientifically-Based Reasons Why You Shouldn’t Be Afraid Of Healthy Carbs.
 Sweet potatoes are firmly in the “healthy carb” category, and with their bone-nourishing nutrients, they make an excellent food for increasing bone while decreasing fat.

 While many beans are acidifying, lima beans, snap peas, and green beans are alkalizing.
 Nonetheless, all beans are Foundation Foods because of their remarkable bone-building nutritional value.
 And there is so much variety!
 Garbanzo beans form the base for hummus; magnesium-rich black beans can be made into chili, soups, burgers, and more!
 There’s a whole lot to the world of beans.